jasonbeitler/munki_script/README.md

 # munki_script

-backup of a munki client setup script
+Just a backup of a clinet setup for munki server.
+Nothing to crazy, just an easy way to back it up.
+Feel free to use it, modify it, ignore it, etc.